AdamWongCH/analytics-thinking/1-Introduction/lab/README.md

 ## Tasks

+### Step 1: Explore the Data

-1. Explore the dataset
+* View the dataset
-2. Summarise key patterns
-3. Identify at-risk students
-4. Recommend an action
+* Understand what each column represents

+---

+### Step 2: Summarise the Data

+* Generate summary statistics
+* Identify any obvious patterns (e.g., low activity)

+---

+### Step 3: Identify At-Risk Students

+* Apply simple rules to flag students who may be at risk
+* Think about what conditions indicate low engagement

+---

+### Step 4: Make a Decision

+* Based on your findings, decide:

+  * Which students need intervention
+  * What action should be taken

 ---